google/go-github/CONTRIBUTING.md

 Security related bugs can either be reported in the issue tracker, or if they are more sensitive, emailed to <opensource@google.com>.

+## Reviewing PRs

+In addition to writing code, community projects also require community contributions in other ways; one of these is reviewing code contributions.
+If you are willing to review PRs please open a PR to add your GitHub username to the [REVIEWERS](./REVIEWERS) file.
+By adding your GitHub username to the list of reviewers you are giving contributors permission to request a review for a PR that has already been approved by a maintainer.
+If you are asked to review a PR and either do not have the time or do not think you are able to you should feel comfortable politely saying no.

+If at any time you would like to remove your permission to be contacted for a review you can open a PR to remove your name from the [REVIEWERS](./REVIEWERS) file.

 ## Submitting a patch